RichardDooling/ArtBizLaw/Trademark/Trademark.md

 McCain appears, along with the words "Senator McCain has [illegible]."
-The Commercial then cuts to information on Senator McCain's energy plan, including the words: "Expand Domestic Oil and Natural Gas Production; Reform Transportation Sector; Invest in Clean, Alternative Sources of Energy; Address Climate Change; Promote Energy Efficiency."
+The Commercial then cuts to information on Senator McCain's energy plan, including the words: "Expand Domestic Oil and Natural Gas Production; Reform Transportation Sector; Invest in Clean, Alternative Sources of Energy; Address Climate Change; Promote Energy Efficiency."&hellip;

- At approximately
-thirty-seven seconds, the Commercial cuts to Senator McCain at a rally saying "my friends this is a national security issue and who is paying the most today, who is bearing the burden?
-Low income Americans who are driving the oldest automobiles.
-We owe it to them and we owe it to all Americans."

 At approximately fifty seconds, the Instrumental Introduction of the Composition begins playing as the screen displays the words "What's that